ccrock4t/AnimatCreator/README.md

 You can select one of various Genetic Encodings for the brain:
   + Cellular Encoding [Gruau, 1994]
-  + Axonal Growth in Voxel Space
+  + Axonal Growth in Voxel Space [Kodjabachian & Meyer, 1998]
   + NEAT [Stanley & Miikkulainen, 2002]
   + HyperNEAT [Stanley et. al, 2009]